ArielTriana/dev-free/README.md

 ## Contributing

 Feel free to contribute new scripts, fix bugs, or add new sites to existing scripts.
+To contribute fork a repository and do a pull request.